 Members of Staff Responsible for Safeguarding

-At Woodfield Community Primary School the designated lead for safeguarding (DSL) is Mrs Davey, she is the Single Point of Contact (SPOC).
+At Woodfield Community Primary School the designated lead for safeguarding (DSL) is the headteacher Mr Cook, he is the Single Point of Contact (SPOC).
+The deputy safeguarding officer is Mrs Simmonds.

 Areas of Safeguarding